Search Knowledge Base by Keyword

 Earned income is income that is a direct result of your labor.
-This income is usually in the form of W-2 wages or as small business income reported on Schedule C of your personal tax return, both subjected to Social Security and Medicare taxes (self-employment taxes).
+This income is usually in the form of W-2 wages or as small business income reported on Schedule C of your individual tax return (Form 1040), both subjected to Social Security and Medicare taxes (self-employment taxes).
 There are other areas such as Schedule E or F where income can come into your individual tax return and be subjected to self-employment taxes, but Schedule C is the most common.

 Portfolio income is income generated from selling an asset, and if you sell that asset for a higher price than what you paid for it originally, you will have a gain.
 Depending on the holding period of the asset, and other factors, that gain might be taxed at ordinary income tax rates or capital gains tax rates.
 Interest and dividends are other examples of portfolio income.

 Capital gains are not a form of income per se.
 Capital gains simply defines how your portfolio income will be taxed.
 Income is income, and is therefore taxed.
 This income might be taxed at capital gains rates or ordinary rates.
 Subtle difference.

 Portfolio income is not subjected to self-employment taxes, but as illustrated earlier it might be subjected to net investment income (NII) Medicare surtax.